FreePYQ logoFreePYQ

 Explanation:

 Garbhagriha (A) is the sanctum sanctorum housing the deity, a defining feature of Hindu temple architecture.
 Shikhara (B) is the tower above the garbhagriha.
 Jagati (C) refers to the platform, and Kalasha (D) is the finial.
-The question asks for the innermost chamber, making A the correct answer, distinct from structural or decorative elements (B, C, D).
+The task is to identify the innermost chamber, so option A is correct, distinct from structural or decorative elements (B, C, D).

 Question 79